4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/21-Matrix_Builder/README.md

-# `22` Matrix Builder
+# `21` Matrix Builder

-Matrix Rebuilding Coalitions
+Matrix Rebuilding Coalitions.

 After some malicious code, mainly by Mr. Smith, the matrix has some gaping hole and it needs some help to rebuild.
 Create a matrix of random 0's and 1's based on a parameter.